 The phylogeography of the SGH was assessed across their entire range by assessing patterns of variation in mitochondrial DNA (mtDNA: CO1, Cytb and ND2), nuclear DNA (GAPDH) gene sequences, and at 16 microsatellite loci.
 Phylogeographic reconstruction of these sequences refutes the previous distinction of two possible subpopulations based solely on mtDNA (Cytb) (Kemp 2017).
 The microsatellite loci assessed for SGH individuals from across the range showed some variation, with an average of 3.188 alleles per locus and a mean observed heterozygosity of 0.545.
 Population difference, using STRUCTURE and Principal Component Analysis (PCoA), revealed poor differentiation between samples from the southern and northern extremes of the range, with South African individuals being more distinctive.
 Results suggest that SGH are homogeneous, close to panmictic, with low levels of restriction to gene flow and some isolation by distance.
 These findings may make conservation management of the species less complicated as individuals from directly neighbouring countries would not need to be managed separately.
-However, as a precautionary measure, an analysis including additional markers to determine adaptive variation is being conducted (MGHP/SANBI), to ensure that the same pattern holds and elucidate any risks of mixing individuals from extremes of the range for captive-breeding purposes, such as pairing breeding stock from South Africa with birds from Tanzania.
+However, as a precautionary measure, an analysis including additional markers to determine adaptive variation is being conducted (MGHP/SANBI), to ensure that the same pattern holds and elucidate any risks of mixing individuals from Tanzania.